dilyanvelev/ConsoleTic-Tac-Toe/README.md

 # Tic-Tac-Toe Game

 This is a simple command-line implementation of the classic Tic-Tac-Toe game in Python.

-It allows two players to take turns and compete to win by forming a row, column, or diagonal of their symbols ('X' or 'O') on a 3x3 game board.
+## How to Run

+1. Make sure you have Python installed on your system.

+2. Clone this repository or download the source code.

+3. Open a terminal and navigate to the directory where the script is located.

+4. Run the script using the following command: python tic_tac_toe.py

+5. Follow the on-screen instructions to play the game.

+Enjoy playing Tic-Tac-Toe with a friend!

 ## How to Play